ONE MILLION AMERICANS SORTED BY POLITICAL AFFILIATION

 YOU MAY BE INCLUDED IN THIS DATABASE IF YOU OR A FRIEND TWEETED ABOUT THE 2012 U.S. PRESIDENTIAL ELECTION

 social sculptural performance

-The social forms created through the Anti-Social Sculptures are the reenactments of today's social reality: mass surveillance, obsessive stalking, isolated public debate within a social bubble, profiling individuals as micro-targets, the social manipulation of public opinion, public disclosure of affinities, and misappropriation and exploitation of personal and private information by companies and authorities.
+The social forms created through the Anti-Social Sculptures are the reenactments of today's social reality: mass surveillance, obsessive stalking, isolated public debates within social bubbles, profiling individuals as micro-targets, the social manipulation of public opinion, public disclosure of affinities, and misappropriation and exploitation of personal and private information by companies and authorities.

-These anti-social experiments, which take form within performances and sculptures, are defined by expanded notions of space, body and audience.
-These conceptual artworks use the informational material of people's bodies that flows through a new public space, between online and offline environments, configured by a dispersed audience of isolated individuals.
+These anti-social experiments, which take form within performative social sculptures, are defined by expanded notions of space, body, and audience.
+These conceptual artworks use people’s informational material that flows through a new public space, between online and offline environments, configured by a dispersed audience of isolated individuals.

 Ultimately, these sculptural performances of information's power aim to uncover alienating social conventions.
 They seek to raise awareness about problematic conditions in the present by engaging randomly selected people in works of art, thus reaching publics who are usually excluded by art and socio-critical discourses.
 In doing so, the Anti-Social Sculptures break the tedium and passivity of media and art consumption.